microsoft/TemplateStudio/docs/notifications.md

 - Store notifications

 ## Toast notifications
-ToastNotificationService is in change of send notifications directly from code in the application.
+ToastNotificationService is in change of sending notifications directly from code in the application.
 The service contains a method `ShowToastNotification` that sends a notification to the Windows action center.
-The feature code also includes a ShowToastNotificationSample class that show how to create and send a notification from code.
+The feature code also includes a `ShowToastNotificationSample` class that shows how to create and send a notification from code.

-ToastNotificationsService extends Windows Template Studio ActivationHandler to can handle application activation from toast notification.
-This code is not implemented on the template because depending on the nature of the application, one notification should be handled or not.
-The following [ToastNotificationSample](/samples/notifications/ToastNotificationSample) contains the neccesary code to handle application activation from a toast notification.
+ToastNotificationsService extends `ActivationHandler` to handle application activation from a toast notification.
+This code is not implemented on the template because the logic is application dependent.
+The following [ToastNotificationSample](/samples/notifications/ToastNotificationSample) contains an example of one way to handle application activation from a toast notification.
-Check out the [activation documentation](activation.md) to learn more about handling activation in app or checkout.
+Check out the [activation documentation](activation.md) to learn more about handling app activation.
+The relevant parts of the sample app that handle activation are shown below.

 ```csharp
 // ToastNotificationService.cs